William-Young-97/poker/DOCS.md

 # The hand class
 - Instantiates with 2 random cards that are selected and removed from the deck.
 - Displays the names of each card to the user.

+# Table class
+- Funtions similarily to the hand class
+- When the methods are called the correct number of cards are displayed on the table.

+# To do

+## Clean up
+- Write tests for controller.
+- Create a helper method class
+- General refactoring

+## Next for mvp
+- Pot/player class interactions.
+They exist and players can bet chips.
+- Could use arbitary type in bet system to start.
+- 1500 chips in per player.